garylirocks/quickrefs/microsoft-entra-id.markdown

   - Other group types such as **distribution lists** and **mail-enabled security groups** are managed only in Exchange admin center or Microsoft 365 admin center.

 - There is a flag determining whether a group can be assigned "Entra Roles"

 - Group owners
-  - Owner can be user or SP, not group
+  - Owners could be users or SPs, not a group
   - When an SP creates a group, it will be added as the owner automatically
   - If a group has only one user owner, this user owner can't be removed, even the group has an SP owner